 VOTED to approve the transfer of these individuals to Life Fellow status.

-Dr. Phillips asked members to observe a moment of silence for the following members who had passed away since the last meeting and whose memoirs were available at the back of the room:
+Dr. Phillips asked members to observe a moment of silence for the following members who had passed away since the last meeting and whose memoirs have been published in the program book.

 Dr. Phillips thanked everyone who wrote memoirs for these members.

-Dr. Phillips reported that 33 applicants for membership including 1 second-time applicant and 1 third-time applicant had completed their applications in a timely manner and fulfilled all the membership qualifications.
-In accordance with AAPS By-Laws all prospective candidates were presented in the Fall Newsletter and presented to the Board for information and formal ranking prepared and distributed to all Active and Life Fellows.
-Based on membership ranking and Board recommendation, a slate of 26 candidates was selected for inclusion on the membership ballot.
+Dr. Phillips reported that 24 applicants for membership including 6 second-time applicants had completed their applications in a timely manner and fulfilled all the membership qualifications.
+In accordance with AAPS By-Laws all prospective candidates were ranked by the Membership Committee and applicants were sent to all Active and Life members in rank order.
+The final slate was presented to the Board for ratification.
+Based on membership ranking and Board ratification, a slate of 18 candidates was selected for inclusion on the membership ballot.
 Dr. Phillips thanked the members present for their vigorous efforts to continue to seek out the highest and best-qualified candidates for membership in AAPS.